- How can I prepare my older child for a new sibling?

 New sibling: Preparing your older child

 Bringing home a newborn is a little different the second time around.
-With your first child, you were focused on recovering from childbirth and figuring out how to care for a baby.
+With your first child, you're focused on figuring out how to care for a baby.
 With the second baby, you're likely to wonder how your older child will react to having a new sibling — and how you're going to meet both of their needs.
 Here's help making the adjustment.

 How can I prepare my older child for a new sibling?

 Start by talking to your older child about the arrival of his or her new sibling.
-Show your older child your growing abdomen and ask him or her to help you set up the baby's nursery.
-Check into sibling preparation classes at a local hospital.
+Explain in age-appropriate terms how the baby is growing, and ask him or her to help you set up the baby's nursery.
+Enroll in a hospital sibling class designed for children and parents to learn together about what it means to become a new sibling.

 How should I introduce my older child to his or her new sibling?